Blog Post Thumbnail

 The best hybrid policies are built with the team, not just for them.
 Involving your employees in the creation process builds trust and ensures the final policy actually works for the people who will use it every day.
 Start by gathering feedback.
 Use surveys to find out which days people prefer for in-office collaboration or what their biggest concerns are about a hybrid setup.
 Open communication is essential.
 Host town halls or small group discussions to talk through the options and answer questions.
 This collaborative approach helps you create a policy that supports your team and makes the transition to hybrid work a shared effort rather than a top-down mandate.

-How to Tailor the Policy for Different Teams
+Customizing the Policy for Different Roles

 A one-size-fits-all hybrid policy rarely works because different teams have different needs.
 Your engineering team might thrive with more focused remote time, while your sales team may benefit from more frequent in-person collaboration.
 The key is to create a company-wide framework that allows for team-level flexibility.
 Empower team leaders to work with their members to decide what makes the most sense for their specific workflows and goals.
 This might mean one team adopts a cohort schedule while another goes for a more flexible model.
 Using a hot desk booking system can support this by giving all teams the freedom to use the office space when they need it, without being tied to assigned desks.